mehdigoom/Valjang-Engine-Client-2.0.x/README.md

 Once it's done, you can start the app by running:

-# Install Electron the first time (and then everytime you want to update it)
+# Install Electron the first time (and then everytime you want to update it).
 `npm install -g electron`

 `npm run start`